On Transferability of Bias Mitigation Effects in Language Model Fine-Tuning: Results

-As one of the main settings for our experiments, we first show the results when the source and the target domain-task pairs are different.
-We use $\langle \mathcal{D}_s, \mathcal{T}_s \rangle$ $\to$ $\langle \mathcal{D}_t, \mathcal{T}_t \rangle$ as the transfer notation, in which source and target datasets are respectively represented in the left and right-hand side of the arrow.
-For hate speech classification, we perform transfer learning from GHC to Stormfront (GHC $\to$ Stf.), from Stormfront to GHC (Stf. $\to$ GHC); and for toxicity classification, we perform transfer learning from FDCL to DWMW (FDCL $\to$ DWMW).
-We do not use DWMW as the source domain since a great portion ($\sim97\%$) of AAE posts are labeled as offensive language in this dataset, and bias mitigation algorithms only make a marginal effect even when they are directly applied to the dataset --- which is also observed by~\cite{Xia2020DemotingRB}.
-Tables~\ref{tab:cross_GHC_stf} and~\ref{tab:dwmw_cross_domain} show the results of the cross-domain and task transfer between GHC and Stormfront and from FDCL to DWMW.
+Following the result that~\method~is effective in the same-domain setting, we now move to analyzing cross-domain settings in greater depth.
+For hate speech classification, we perform transfer learning from GHC to Stormfront and from Stormfront to GHC; and for toxicity classification, we perform transfer learning from FDCL to DWMW.
+We also perform transfer learning from BiasBios (occupation prediction) to OntoNotes 5.0 (coreference resolution).
+Table~\ref{tab:cross_full} shows the results of cross-domain and task transfer learning and non-transfer baselines.
+Our findings are summarized below.

-\textbf{\method~reduces bias compared to fine-tuning in target domains and tasks without bias mitigation.} The results of cross-domain and task transfer learning (\ie, Stf.$\to$GHC, GHC$\to$Stf., FDCL$\to$DWMW), show downstream bias is mitigated compared to Vanilla (directly training without bias mitigation in the target domain) when transferring from a less biased model (\method$_{Reg}$ and \method$_{Adv}$).
-Meanwhile, the in-domain classification performance has also increased (on GHC and Stormfront) or preserved (on DWMW).
+\textbf{\method~can reduce bias in different target domains and tasks compared to fine-tuning without bias mitigation.} The results of cross-domain and task transfer learning (\ie, Stf.$\to$GHC, GHC$\to$Stf., FDCL$\to$DWMW), show that transferring from a less biased upstream model (\method$_{Reg}$ and \method$_{Adv}$) leads to better downstream bias mitigation compared to directly training without bias mitigation in the target domain (Vanilla).
+Meanwhile, the in-domain classification performance has improved (on GHC and Stormfront) or been preserved (on DWMW).
 It is notable that directly mitigating bias (Expl.
 Reg., Adv.
-Learning) on DWMW is not effective; while transferring from FDCL improves BROD Acc.
-The in-domain FPRD on Stromfront is the only exception that does not show an improvement; however, as discussed in our metrics section, the in-domain FPRD is computed over a much smaller set of examples compared to NYT and IPTTS datasets, which makes the score less reliable.
+Learning) on DWMW is not effective, which is previously observed by~\citet{Xia2020DemotingRB}, while transferring from FDCL is successful.

-\textbf{Transfer learning itself reduces bias, while mitigating bias in the upstream model further reduces bias.} Comparing Vanilla and Van-Transfer models, we notice that transfer learning has an overall positive impact on reducing bias in it alone.
-The observation aligns with~\cite{Tu2020AnES}, where the authors show that multi-task learning improves models' robustness to spurious correlations.
-Our results show that this effect extends to bias mitigation in transfer learning.
-Nevertheless, \method~almost always further reduces the bias compared to Van-Transfer.
+There are exceptions where \method~fails to reduce bias.
+We see the in-domain FPRD on Stormfront does not improve; however, as discussed in our metrics section, the in-domain FPRD is computed over a much smaller set of examples compared to NYT and IPTTS datasets, and is thus less reliable. \method~does not reduce bias compared to Vanilla training on OntoNotes 5.0, but achieves less bias compared to Van-Transfer.
+This result confirms the effect of bias mitigation in upstream models, but the transfer learning itself has increased the bias.